thehimel/trivia-api/API-README.md

 {
   "current_category": "Art",
   "question": {
-    "answer": " Mercury",
+    "answer": "Jackson Pollock",
-    "category": 1,
+    "category": 2,
     "difficulty": 2,
-    "id": 31,
+    "id": 15,
-    "question": "What is the closest planet to the Sun?"
+    "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
   },
   "success": true
 }

 ```